Digital Marketing Strategy in the Age of Pandemics

 That’s right.
 Millions of uniques every month.

-I caught up with him and shared how he creates a successful digital marketing strategy, what considerations go into media channel selection and how to develop a digital marketing program designed to drive users for SaaS offerings.
+I caught up with him and shared how he creates a successful digital marketing strategies to generate qualified B2B leads for clients, what considerations go into growth hacking and how to develop a digital marketing program designed to drive users for SaaS offerings.
 In fact, digital marketing for SaaS is Eric’s specialty.
 He’s a bonafide expert.

 Siu grew his digital advertising agency from nothing and today he represents some of the biggest SaaS brands in the world including Amazon, AirBNB and Uber.
 Nuff said.

 Single Grain specializes in ROI-focused marketing programs that generate sales accepted leads for complex B2B software as a service subscriptions.

 Eric Siu is a big believer in product lead growth, which usually means offering a free version of a premium service, as a way of giving people a way to try your product without having to bleed excessive customer service resources trying to get functional.
 Let them churn and support those customers who have the where-with-all to be successful.

 According to a conversation Siu had with HubSpot VP marketing Keiran Flanigan (@searchbrat), it really wasn’t until HubSpot introduced an entry-level, freemium product, that their business really took off.

 Orbit Media just published a study with Drew McLellan about the impact of COVID-19 on digital marketing spends, and it showed B2C getting hit much harder than B2B, although marketing across the board is way down.